openmeteo/hspatial/docs/api.rst

    rasters must contain spatial reference (projection) information, and so must *point*, so that it is converted if necessary.

-   .. method:: hspatial.PointTimeseries.get(start_date=None, end_date=None)

-      Extracts and returns a HTimeseries_ object that corresponds to the values of the point in the rasters.

    If *start_date* or *end_date* are specified, only that part of the time series is read from the rasters.
 This is only valid when the class has been initialized with a prefix (not with a list of filenames).

+   .. method:: hspatial.PointTimeseries.get()

+      Extracts and returns a HTimeseries_ object that corresponds to the values of the point in the rasters.

       Usage example::